 - Regulation 11, Rule 18 (Rule 11-18), adopted in 2017, is BAAQMD's local effort to protect public health from toxic air pollution from existing facilities, including POTWs. - Per the Rule, BAAQMD will conduct site-specific Health Risk Screening Analyses and determine each facility's prioritization score (PS).
-BAAQMD will conduct Health Risk Assessments (HRAs) for all facilities with a cancer PS>10 or non-cancer PS>1.0.
+BAAQMD will conduct Health Risk Assessments (HRAs) for all facilities with a cancer PS>10 or non-cancer PS>1.
 After verifying the model inputs, if the facility still has PS above that threshold, that facility would need to develop and implement a Risk Reduction Plan that may include employing Best Available Retrofit Control Technology for Toxics (TBARCT). - AB 617 (Community Air Protection Program) - requires CARB to harmonize community air monitoring, reporting, & local emissions reduction programs for air toxics and GHGs).
 POTWs within communities already impacted by air pollution may have to accelerate implementation of risk reduction measures. - AB 2588 (Air Toxics "Hot Spots" Program) - Establishes a statewide program for the inventory of air toxics emissions from individual facilities, as well as requirements for risk assessment and public notification of potential health risks.
 2020 updates expanded compound list from >500 to >1,700.

-- In December 2023, BAAQMD released Regulatory Concepts for Amendments to Rule 11-18.
-The amendments outline procedures for HRAs, among other program details.
-Updated prioritization scores were also released. - In the Final Statement of Reasons for rulemaking on AB 617 and AB 2588, CARB provided the wastewater sector time to develop a short-list of relevant compounds and perform a pooled emissions estimating effort to update outdated default emission factors (through 2028). - In 2021, BAAQMD amended Rule 2-5 to reduce allowable levels of toxic air contaminants in new source permitting.
+- In April 2024, BAAQMD finalized updated Implementation Procedures for Rule 11-18 describing how BAAQMD will conduct HRAs.
+It also establishes rules for vendors or contractors to conduct HRAs, if allowed by BAAQMD. - In the Final Statement of Reasons for rulemaking on AB 617 and AB 2588, CARB provided the wastewater sector time to develop a short-list of relevant compounds and perform a pooled emissions estimating effort to update outdated default emission factors (through 2028).
+CASA is directing the statewide two-step process pooled emissions study with consultant support from Yorke Engineering.
+Many BACWA members are participating in the study by providing financial contributions.
+In FY25, BACWA will collect funds from participating BACWA member agencies. - In 2021, BAAQMD amended Rule 2-5 to reduce allowable levels of toxic air contaminants in new source permitting.
 In 2022, BAAQMD and BACWA convened a working group to address concerns related to toxic air contaminants and rule-making, which is meeting quarterly.
 BACWA is coordinating with BAAQMD about implementation of the two-step process and its timing relative to BAAQMD Rule 11-18 and 2-5. - In July 2023, the EPA announced a proposal to revise its Air Emissions Reporting Requirements (AERR).
 CARB has applied to submit information on behalf of California facilities.